‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 Vance seemed to back postponing the bombings by a month, but he ultimately withdrew his objections – though not without a further swipe at Europe.

-“if you think we should do it let’s go.
+“If you think we should do it let’s go.
 I just hate bailing Europe out again,” Vance appears to have written.

-To that, Defence Secretary Hegseth reportedly replied, “VP: I fully share your loathing of European free-loading.
+To that, Defense Secretary Hegseth reportedly replied, “VP: I fully share your loathing of European free-loading.
 It’s PATHETIC.”

 The backroom haggling appears to confirm what has long been speculated in the public sphere: that relations between the US and Europe are on a downward slide.